In 2018/19, The Hills Shire contributed 2.1% of New South Wales’s employment and 1.9% of its value added.

 In the first chart, you can also see how the output of an industry is divided between local sales, domestic exports and international exports.
 This information can reveal how an industry is structured, and whether it is focused on exporting or on serving the local population.

 The table and second chart also show how The Hills Shire contributes to the wider economy.
-For example, The Hills Shire contributes 2.1% of New South Wales’s employment.
+For example, Agriculture in The Hills Shire contributes 0.3% of New South Wales’s Agriculture employment.

 The third chart refers to how employment in The Hills Shire has changed overtime and how it compares to expected changes based on benchmark and industry trends.
 This type of analysis is explored further within the Shift-share analysis economic tool.”